bholtdwyer/website/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Welcome to my personal webpage.
-I am currently a fifth year PhD student at UC San Diego.
-I am interested in development and applied microeconomics with a focus on agricultural production.
+description: Hi!
+Welcome to my webpage.
+I'm a PhD candidate in Economics at the University of California, San Diego, focusing on macroeconomics and development.
+Take a look around!
 image_left: true
 images:
 - img/headshot.jpg